 3. How secure is the data centre and where it is located?

 The security and location of the servers and data centres where your company’s data will be kept are of the same importance as online safety.
 You will want to safeguard that you are not dealing with a cloud provider whose servers are kept in a basement where anyone can break in and get his hands on sensitive data.

 To ensure that’s not the case, it’s essential to ask your potential cloud solutions retailer how it protects its servers from natural disasters, such as storms, floods, fires, and earthquakes.
 Also, don’t forget to inquire about the different types of physical breach protection provided.
 For example, how the facilities are protected against thieves that would go after your private information, both physically and virtually.

 The ISO27001 standard, is probably the best indicator that the data centres of a cloud merchant can bear up to legions of security attacks.
 The ISO27001 certification showcases that an enterprise’s data, systems, and products comply with the industry security standards for data redundancy, physical security of the data servers, privacy and customer access.

 4. What is the pricing structure?

 From the beginning, the pricing structure should be pay-as-you-go, with the ability to include extra services if required.
 Contingent upon the provider, the costs are typically charged on an hourly, monthly, quarterly, semi-annual, and annual basis.
-Prices can differ substantially, depending on the individual necessities of a company – from as low as $1 monthly per user to over $100 a month.
+Prices can differ substantially, from as low as $1 monthly per user to over $100 a month.